Akirapearl/jekyll_blog/_posts/2024-09-19-Day-23-resuming.markdown

 Hello there!

-Here we are again!, moving places is quite hrd, so the next few days I'll take it easy, better to not burn me out before the harder parts, that being said, let's get into it without further rumbling around, shall we?
+Here we are again!, moving places is quite hard, so the next few days I'll take it easy, better to not burn me out before the harder parts, that being said, let's get into it without further rumbling around, shall we?

 #### 19/09/2024 - Day 23

-Previous to really start coding, I took a look back for what I've done, so far seems like there are some resources that I overlooked, some of them for a reason, some of them rather because better alternatives showed up, same goes for projects and random ideas!...I will be making a list of all my collected resources and exercises by the time I finish this challenge myself, so any newcommer to Go might have it easier than me to start programming on their own.
+Previous to really start coding, I took a look back for what I've done, so far seems like there are some resources that I overlooked, some of them for a reason, some of them rather because better alternatives showed up, same goes for projects and random ideas!...
+I will be making a list of all my collected resources and exercises by the time I finish this challenge myself, so any newcommer to Go might have it easier than me to start programming on their own.

 As for myself and just for today, I finished two parts of an exercism proposal, called Lasagna Master, here goes the code I've got for now!